sandi-exe/koillection-facelift/README.md

 ## Why?

 I use Koillection to manage very small collections.
 I wanted the layout to look better on my phone so I made this mod that optimizes the layout on most phones.
-It also increases the resolution of thumbnail images as well as so they no longer look pixilated on mobile devices.
+It also increases the resolution of thumbnail images as well so they no longer look pixilated on mobile devices.

 ## Features